 Like today, Lom was an important intersection between East and West, and Lom Stave Church was a busy church during the Middle Ages, where the villagers shared the space with pilgrims and other travellers passing through Lom.
 More about Lom Stave Church

 The church is open for visitors every day during the summer season, and we open for groups all year on request.
-We can provide English and Norwegian speaking guides every day If you need a French, German, Spanish or Russian speaking guide, it is wise to make a reservation at least a week prior to the visit.
+We can provide English and Norwegian speaking guides every day.
+If you need a German speaking guide, it is wise to make a reservation at least a week prior to the visit.
 More for visitors

 Booking, please, use this e-mail email@example.com